LCAI-TIHU/HW/README.md

 ## Build FPGA
 * Follow [_Vivado Design Suite User Guide: Release Notes,Installation,and Licensing(UG973)_](https://docs.xilinx.com/r/en-US/ug973-vivado-release-notes-install-license/Create-and-Generate-a-License-Key-File) to install vivado and download bitstream.
-* Use this instruction to verify that the bitstream was successfully burned.
+* Use this instruction to verify that the bitstream was successfully downloaded.
   ` lspci -vvd 10ee: `

+## TODO

+We will release verilog files soon.

 ## Lisence
 TIHU is licensed under the Apache-2.0 license.
 You may obtain a copy of the License at